Bob Hoskins: Career

-A high point in Hoskins's career was portraying the private investigator Edward "Eddie" Valiant in the live-action/animated family blockbuster Who Framed Roger Rabbit (1988).
-Hoskins was not the first choice for the role – Harrison Ford, Bill Murray and Eddie Murphy were all considered for the part.
-Film critics, among them Gene Siskel and Roger Ebert, agreed that Hoskins was perfect for the role.
+A high point in Hoskins's career was portraying the Los Angeles private investigator Edward "Eddie" Valiant in the live-action/animated family blockbuster Who Framed Roger Rabbit (1988).
+Hoskins was not the first choice for the role – several leading American actors including Eddie Murphy were considered.
+Film critics, among them Gene Siskel and Roger Ebert, agreed that Hoskins was perfect for it.
 As his character interacts and makes physical contact with animated characters in the film, Hoskins was required to take mime training courses in preparation.
 He experienced hallucinations for months after production on the film had ended.
 He was nominated for a Golden Globe Award and won a British Evening Standard Award for his performance.

-Hoskins's portrayal of the Los Angeles investigator Valiant was one of several roles where he used an American accent; he was described by Trey Barrineau of USA Today as having "a knack for playing Americans better than most American actors could".
+Hoskins's portrayal of Valiant was one of several roles where he used an American accent; he was described by Trey Barrineau of USA Today as having "a knack for playing Americans better than most American actors could".
 Others included Rocky the bartender in the play The Iceman Cometh (1976), gangster Owney Madden in Francis Coppola's The Cotton Club (1984), Gus Klein in Wolfgang Petersen's Shattered (1991), Mario in Super Mario Bros.
 (1993), J. Edgar Hoover in Oliver Stone's Nixon (1995), and Eddie Mannix in Hollywoodland (2006).
-He was slated to be the last-minute replacement in case Robert De Niro refused the role of Al Capone in The Untouchables (1987).
+He was among the actors considered to play Robert De Niro's role of Al Capone in The Untouchables (1987).